zazuko/ontology-manager/README.md

 ### Trifid

-The [Trifid](https://github.com/zazuko/trifid-core) middleware is used to allow ontology content dereferencing, meaning that if `http://your.editor.com/schema/SomeObject` is an IRI in your ontology, you will be able to get Turtle via content negotiation: `curl http://your.editor.com/schema/SomeObject -H 'Accept: text/turtle'`.
+The [Trifid](https://github.com/zazuko/trifid-core) middleware is used to allow ontology content dereferencing, meaning that if `http://your.editor.com/schema/SomeObject` is an IRI in your ontology, you will be able to get N-Triples via content negotiation: `curl http://your.editor.com/schema/SomeObject -H 'Accept: application/n-triples'`.

 ### Proposals